QI2-lab/kalman-filtering-for-atomic-sensors/README.md

-# kalman-filtering-for-atomic-sensors
+## kalman-filtering-for-atomic-sensors

-This is a continuation of the kalman-filtering-for-atomic-sensors project.
-It contains the simulation of an atomic sensor, also in presence of correlations in measurement and intrinsic noise.
-It also implements the model that can be used to suboptimally estimate the magnetic field in a quantum sensor (using continuous quantum no-demolition measurement).
-There are a few versions of a Kalman Filter including Continuous-Continuous Extended Kalman Filter, Correlated Continuous-Continuous Extended Kalman Filter, Correlated Continuous-Continuous Extended Kalman Filter for a quantum model, Continuous-Discrete Extended Kalman Filter, Correlated Continuous-Discrete Extended Kalman Filter.
-The architecture of this application enables the user to run the simulations efficiently (parallelization) which is especially useful in a quantum case where we want to repeat the simulations many time to gather proper statistical sample.
-There are also additional features that can help with investigating the simulation stability as well as research different numerical methods.
+This is the kalman-filtering-for-atomic-sensors project.
+It contains the simulation of an atomic sensor, in presence of measurement and intrinsic noise.
+There are a few versions of a Kalman Filter including Continuous-Discrete Extended Kalman Filter, Continuous-Discrete Cubature Kalman Filter alongside Cramér-Rao Bound (CRB) statistical limits and Prediction Error Method (PEM) parameter estimators, to track atomic spin polarization and estimate the Larmor frequency.
+The architecture of this application enables the user to run the simulations efficiently (parallelization).

----

-A high-performance Python framework for real-time continuous-discrete inference of optical magnetometer parameters.
-This package implements Continuous-Discrete Extended Kalman Filters (CD-EKF) and Continuous-Discrete Cubature Kalman Filters (CD-CKF), alongside Cramér-Rao Bound (CRB) statistical limits and Prediction Error Method (PEM) parameter estimators, to track atomic spin polarization and estimate the Larmor frequency.

 ---